ModaOperandi/agora/recommendations/services-onboarding.md

 Mojo-related issues:
 1. MySQL database access is not provided from platform.
 Each individual case should be considered separately.
-2. Network HTTP calls are not allowed from platform to Mojo.
-Each individual case should be considered separately.

 ## Migration Candidates